Trajectory2Task: Training Robust Tool-Calling Agents with Synthesized Yet Verifiable Data for Complex User Intents: Introduction

 We take the view that tool use in real settings is decision-making under partial observability with a non-stationary target.
 The agent must decide when to ask, when to act, and when to revise its plan as new evidence arrives, as shown in \textbf{Figure~\ref{fig:firstpage}}.
 In this work, we conduct \textbf{a systematic, large-scale study of LLM tool-calling behavior in real-world, complex, multi-turn scenarios}.
 We define three user scenarios that stress distinct failure sources: (i) \textbf{Ambiguous Intent}, where instructions omit required slots; (ii) \textbf{Changing Intent}, where the latent goal drifts within the dialogue or branches into multiple issues; and (iii) \textbf{Infeasible Intent}, where requests violate tool constraints or agent policy (e.g., attempts to persuade the agent to bypass rules).

-To study model behaviors under complex user scenarios at scale, we propose \textbf{a general, verifiable data-generation pipeline}, \projectname, that synthesizes complex scenario tasks and their executable trajectories data.
-While we instantiate it with the above three scenarios in a simulated framework, the pipeline itself is not tied to a specific domain and can be extended to other tool environments, including more open-world settings.
+To study model behaviors under complex user scenarios at scale, we propose \textbf{a verifiable data-generation pipeline}, \projectname, that synthesizes complex scenario tasks and their executable trajectories data.
+Unlike task-first generation pipelines, our trajectory-first design produces tasks from executed interaction traces, yielding verifiable data where \textbf{each task is paired with a reachable environment state and a ground-truth solution trajectory.} While we instantiate the pipeline with the above three scenarios in a simulated framework, the pipeline itself is not tied to a specific domain and can be extended to other tool environments, including more open-world settings.
 Using this pipeline, we build verifiable benchmark tasks and generate successful trajectory data, \datasetname (three complex user intents), for downstream evaluation and training.

 We benchmark seven strong LLMs in these dynamic scenarios and find substantial limitations.
 Additionally, we train LLMs with SFT on the generated successful trajectories in \datasetname.
 Each trajectory explicitly demonstrates how an agent should ask for missing information, adapt to evolving user intent, select appropriate tool calls, and handle infeasible requests, providing both the action sequence and the accompanying reasoning tokens.
 Experiments demonstrate that training on this data substantially improves performance in complex user intent scenarios.
 More importantly, these gains transfer to other domains unseen during training, suggesting a general improvement in tool-use decision behavior and multi-turn reasoning rather than narrow task memorization.